Francis Bacon Portrait

 --Amina Cain, judge of the Catherine Doctorow Innovative Fiction Prize

 Trying to Be is a book about presence, absence, and the intricate art of inhabiting one’s own life.
-Is that even possible?
+And is that even possible?
 If you’ve read this far, you’ve probably heard the old adage: I can’t go on.
 I’ll go on.
-There’s Beckett, Godard, Didion, and traces of Shakespeare in these pages that map what a relationship aspires to be, and what it is.
+In these pages are traces of Beckett, Berger, Godard, and Didion.
+And like Shakespeare, they map what a relationship aspires to be, and what it is.

-It isn’t cultural commentary as ornament.
-These figures mirror Haskell’s own attempts to grapple with grief, estrangement, memory, and the failures of language.
+The cultural commentary isn’t just ornament.
+These figures mirror Haskell’s attempts to grapple with grief, estrangement, memory, and the failures of language.
 The result is a book that blurs the line between criticism and confession, art history and personal inventory.
 Whether recalling a botched friendship, a beloved mentor, or the carefully choreographed movement in a dance workshop, Haskell searches for new ways of becoming—through art, through awareness, through stories that have the quality of song.